naruarjun/academic-resume/content/home/experience.md

         * Brought up the Near Real-Time RAN Intelligence Controller(RIC) Kubernetes cluster.
         * Established connection between Near Real-Time RIC cluster and RIC dashboard to facilitate deployment of xApps and creation of new policies.
-        * Wrote xApp components to achieve communication between xApp and the Near Real-Time RIC A1-Mediator via RIC Message RouterAPIs to facilitate movement of policies across the cluster components.
+        * Wrote xApp components to communicate between xApp and the Near Real-Time RIC A1-Mediator.
+        * Used RIC Message Router APIs to facilitate movement of policies across the cluster components.
+        * Created Helm charts and Docker images for the xApps.

   - title: Research Intern
     company: Robotics Research Center, IIIT Hyderabad